treynr/gwlib/readme.rst

 Usage
 -----

-Let's say we're interested in retrieving all the genes belonging to a single species and removing any genes that don't have homologs__ in at least one other species.
+As an example, let's say we're interested in retrieving all the genes belonging to a single species and removing any genes that don't have homologs__ in at least one other species.
 We can do this in just a few lines of code using the :code:`db.py` module:

 .. __: https://en.wikipedia.org/wiki/Sequence_homology